swaptacular/swpt_accounts/protocol.rst

 status_flags : int16
    Account configuration bit-flags.
 Server implementations may use these flags for different purposes.
-The lowest bit (bit ``0``) is reserved, and has the meaning "scheduled for deletion". [#]_ If all of the following conditions are met, an account SHOULD be removed from the server's database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) accont's configuration settings have not been updated for some time [#]_ ; 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
+The lowest bit (bit ``0``) is reserved, and has the meaning "scheduled for deletion". [#forbid_transfers]_ If all of the following conditions are met, an account SHOULD be removed from the server's
+   database: 1) the account is "scheduled for deletion"; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) accont's configuration settings have not been updated for some time; [#]_ 5) it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
 If those condition are not met, accounts SHOULD NOT be removed.
 When an account has been removed from the server's database, an `AccountPurge`_ message MUST be sent.

 negligible_amount : float
    The maximum amount that can be considered negligible.
 This MUST be